Getting Your Account Configured

 Always Use The System For Support Requests!

-Support requests sent directly via chat or Openbridge team email addresses may be missed and will not be tracked.
+Support requests sent directly via chat or Openbridge team email addresses may be missed and untracked.
 We will generally respond within 24 hours of receiving a ticket.